MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 7. Endpoint Address - This is set to the public IP of the WireGuard Instance we're connecting to, `203.0.113.1`.

-8. Instances - Select the `Site A` Instance that was created earlier, `wgopn1-memestor`.
+8. Instances - Select the Instance to connect this Peer to, `wgopn2-flwrstor`.

 9. Save